PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 outer neighbors, and unary-fold rationale comment.
 Prove builder arguments, scope identity, and instrumented order before switching to a delegate, validate sequentially, commit and push, and do not create a pull request.

+## Explicit late dequant/unary/fanout orchestration: completed state

+The characterized cluster now delegates to `passes/late_dequant_unary_fanout_orchestration.py`.
+A frozen `LateDequantUnaryFanoutContext` contains only ModelIR, layout state, and diagnostics.
+All three cleanup owners are imported directly from `dequant_concat_quantize_layout` and `layout_transpose`; the phase module does not import the central lowerer.

+`LATE_DEQUANT_UNARY_FANOUT_PASS_IDS` declares the exact three-step order.
+Each builder call constructs one fresh `ModelIRPassStateScope` from the context's ModelIR/layout pair and attaches the same scope, ModelIR, layout, and diagnostics to all three immutable invocations.
+The shared executor validates every ID before execution, and the final unary-fold rationale comment moved with its invocation.

+The historical helper is a four-line delegate at the same sole zero-argument boundary between the quantized HardSigmoid bridge and swish passthrough.
+Architecture ownership uses stable-ID multiplicity for the moved dequant, unary passthrough, and unary fanout occurrences while retaining all other direct calls.
+The efficiency fixture now drives the explicit runner and still observes one graph-index build followed by two scope reuses.

+Sequential validation completed as follows:

+- focused late dequant/unary/fanout orchestration: `7 passed in 0.64s`;
+- focused orchestration, ordered architecture, and pass-efficiency:
+  `285 passed in 19.25s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 11.02s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, runtime pass order, invocation multiplicity, shared-scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize the neighboring `_run_transpose_unary_fanout_layout_pass_cluster` before changing production code.
+Freeze its option-dependent calls, default values, shared pass-state scope, all ModelIR/layout/diagnostics arguments, invocation variants, and outer boundaries.
+Validate sequentially, commit and push, and do not create a pull request.